mardiros/tursu/README.md

 they must be compiled to pytest tests function, implementation in development.

 - ✅ Scenario
+- ✅ Background
+- ✅ Rule
 - ✅ Feature
-- ✅ Background
-- ✅ Step (Given, When, Then, And, But)
+- ✅ Steps (Given, When, Then, And, But)
 - ✅ Doc String
 - ❌ Scenario Outlines / Examples
 - ❌ Tags
-- ❌ Rule